 - Abdominal cramps

 - Nausea or vomiting

 Is it Possible to Find Painless Opiate Detox?

 Many patients ask about the possibility of a painless opiate detox process.
-It is important to note that there is really no such thing as painless opiate detox.
-Regardless of the detox protocol a patient chooses, there is always a period of adjustment afterwards.
+It is important to note that there is no such thing as painless opiate detox.
+Regardless of the detox protocol a patient chooses, there is always a period of adjustment afterward.
 Your organs and metabolism must become accustomed to an opiate-free state, and it may take some time to rediscover what baseline functioning feels like.

 Despite this, there are certainly some opiate detox protocols that are more painful and challenging than others.
 Numerous factors contribute to the discomfort experienced during detox.
 These may include:

 - Amount of time a person used opiates